-Weekends tend to be very busy for those interested in meeting and adopting dogs and puppies.
-Appointments are not required to come and browse our available dogs/puppies, but due to extremely high demand on Saturdays and Sundays, there may be a 1-3 hour wait to meet or adopt a dog or puppy.
-We will do our best to accommodate all visitors, but to guarantee time with our adoptions counselors, please sign up for an appointment window.
-Thank you for your patience and understanding!
+Weekends tend to be our busiest days.
+Everyone is welcome to visit and browse, but due to extremely high demand on Saturdays and Sundays, there may be a 1-3 hour wait to meet or adopt.
+We will do our best to accommodate all visitors, but we may not be able to help everyone.
+Here are some helpful tips for planning your visit:

 How to Adopt

 Walk-in adoptions are open at our Peter Detkin and Michelle Oates Detkin Animal Community Center.

 - Thursday 12 p.m. – 7 p.m.